SiaFoundation/siad/changelog/README.md

   was not held

 ```
+To ensure consistent spacing please remove leading spaces from the first line,
+the file content should start with `- ` and please remove new lines and spaces
-To ensure consistent spacing please have a newline at the end of the file.
+at the end of the file.

 ## Change Types
 ### Key Updates